-Yes 🗌 No ------- ------
+C13.
+A Application fee -------- ------------- -----

+✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Does your institution ha ave an application fee?
+Yes 🗆 No

+Amount of application fee: \$30

+Can it be waived for ap plicants with financial need? ■ Yes □ No

+If you have an application fee and an on-line application option, plea se indicate policy for students who apply on-line

+☐ Free

+☐ Reduced

+Can on-line application fee e be waived for applicants with financial n eed? ⊠ Yes □ No

+C14.
+Application closing d ate

+Does your institution ha ave an application closing date?
+Yes 🗆 No 0

+Date

+Application closing date (fall) 03/01

+Priority Date 11/01

 C15.
-Are first-time, first-year students accepted for terms other than the fall? 🖂 Yes 🗌 No
+Are first-time, first-v ear students accepted for terms other than the fall? ⊠ Yes □ N 0

-C16.
-Notification to applicants of admission decision sent (fill in one only)
+• ants of admission decision sent (fill in one o

-On a rolling basis beginning (date): By (date): February 12 for those who met November 1 deadline (second Friday of February).
-Other:
+· • •

+beginning (date): Click or tap here to enter to ext.

+☐ By (date): Chek o ☐ Other: Last Friday r tap here to enter text.

-C17.
-Reply policy for admitted applicants (fill in one only)
+· nitted applicants (fill in one only)

+✓ Must reply by (da te): May 1

+□ No set date 1st 1 10 10 11 C.

-Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notified thereafter Other:
+2 0 0 by 1st or within Click or tap here to enter text. weeks if notified there eafter

+☐ Other: Click or ta p nere to enter text.

-Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part
+Deadline for housing dep Amount of housing dep

+Refundable if student d oes not enroll?

+☐ Yes, in full

+✓ Yes, in part

-X No
+□ No

-If yes, maximum period of postponement:

-- C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Xes \Box No - C20.
+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes ⊠ No If yes, maximum period of postponement: Click or tap here to enter text.
+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⊠ No C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2016 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+First or only early decision plan notification date: Click or tap here to enter text.
+Other early decision plan closing date: Click or tap here to enter text.
+Other early decision plan notification date: Click or tap here to enter text.
+For the Fall 2021 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+Number of applicants admitted under early decision plan: Click or tap here to enter text.
+Please provide significant details about your early decision plan: Click or tap here to enter text.
 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
+Early action notification date: Click or tap here to enter text.
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No

-🗌 Yes  No

-If "yes," please complete the following:

-Early action closing date Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-🗌 Yes  🗌 No